-- This report provides an overview and explanation of the draft Parking Zones that accompany the Draft Local Plan at the Regulation 18 public consultation stage.
-The Zones are referred to in Draft Local Plan Policy TRA4 - Parking, and Appendix 2 -Cycle and Car Parking Guidance and Standards for New Development.
-At this stage, comments can be made as part of the Regulation 18 public consultation on all aspects of the Draft Local Plan, including the proposals relating to Parking. - 2.
-This Paper firstly sets out how the Zones are referred to in the Draft Local Plan, then it explains the methodology used to identify the draft Parking Zones, and finally it provides Figures of the draft Zones.
+- 1. This report provides an overview and explanation of the Parking Zones that accompany the Local Plan at the Regulation 19 public consultation stage.
+The Zones are referred to in Local Plan Policy TRA4 Parking, and Local Plan Appendix 1 Cycle and Car Parking Guidance and Standards for New Development.
+At the Regulation 18 stage, consultation comments were made on all aspects of the Draft Local Plan, including the proposals relating to Parking.
+Following review of the representations made in the Regulation 18 consultation and further liaison with stakeholders as appropriate, the wording of the parking-related policies and standards has been updated for this Regulation 19 'Publication' Local Plan. - 2.
+This Paper firstly sets out how the Zones are referred to in the Draft Local Plan, then it explains the methodology used to identify the draft Parking Zones, and finally it provides Figures of the draft Zones in an Appendix.
+It should be noted that the 'Parking Zones' referred to in the parking-related policies of the Local Plan, and subject of this Paper, are used when applying parking policy and standards to different areas; and they are different to the Council's 'Controlled Parking Zones' (CPZs).
+However, data relating to the use of CPZ permits and available space has informed the location of Zone 3 (as set out further below).